2016 Aktobe shootings

 The 2016 Aktobe shootings were a series of shootings on civilian and military targets in Aktobe, Kazakhstan, in June 2016.
 On 5 June, two attacks occurred at gun stores, while a third attack was aimed at a military unit.
 Multiple shootouts between terrorists and police occurred over the next few days.
-The shootings left 7 victims dead and 37 injured.
+The shootings left 7 victims dead and 37 injured,Other 6 injured died at hospital and its 13 dead in total.
 Eighteen attackers were killed and nine were arrested.

 Background

 Terrorism and extremism are rare in Kazakhstan, however, Aktobe had been the site of Kazakhstan's first suicide bombing, in 2011.

 Despite the fact that Kazakhstan had been usually peaceful, the recent plunge in petroleum prices, Kazakhstan's main export, had threatened stability in the country, as was evidenced by a number of protests in April and May 2016.
 Recent laws allowing foreigners to purchase land in Kazakhstan had also caused an uproar.

 Shootings

 Initial shootings

 The group that committed the attacks, which numbered to at least 27 people, first robbed two gun shops early on 5 June, killing a guard and clerk at one shop and killing a customer at the other.
 They also wounded three policemen before three of the attackers were killed.
 The surviving attackers then hijacked a bus and rammed open a gate to a national guard base where they killed three servicemen and wounded nine before one attacker was killed.